antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ![](_static/images/R2d2_logo.png)**What insight did you obtain when you colored the plot with annotation?**

-![](_static/images/R2d2_logo.png)**You looked at several embeddings of the t-SNE plot that were created with different perplexity values. roughly what is your impression of the clustering of the samples.
+![](_static/images/R2d2_logo.png)**You looked at several embeddings of the t-SNE plot that were created with different perplexity values.
+Roughly, what is your impression of the clustering of the samples.
 Why do you think it is good practice to check different values for a parameter?**

 <br>
 <br>